Calculating Optimal Row Group Size for Spatial Queries

 R_FINAL = min(r_opt, 1_000_000)

-print(f"Calculated R_opt: {r_opt} | Enforced Cap: {R_FINAL}")
+print(f"Calculated R_opt: {r_opt} | Enforced cap: {R_FINAL}")

-3. Apply Spatial Clustering Prior to Grouping
+Step 3: Apply Spatial Clustering Prior to Grouping

 Row groups must be spatially coherent.
 Unsorted data scatters geographic regions across blocks, defeating min/max statistics and forcing full-block decompression.
+DuckDB’s ST_Hilbert function takes a geometry and a BOX_2D extent and returns a uint64 Hilbert-curve key, so the dataset extent must be computed first.

 -- Step 1: compute the dataset extent